-To ensure sufficient light within the kitchen for food preparation and cleaning, task lighting to work surfaces is of course essential, key areas to focus light are the cooker and sink, with around 350lx being a good amount of light for these zones.
+To ensure there is sufficient light within the kitchen for food preparation and cleaning, task lighting to work surfaces is essential.
+So key areas to focus light are the cooker and sink, with around 350lx being a good amount of light for these zones.

 With the rising cost of electricity you should be looking to use some of the many fantastic energy efficient LED solutions available to reduce your bill.
-If you have wall mounted cabinets, then low profile LED fittings mounted to the underside, or offsetting the cabinets a short distance from the wall and hiding LED tape behind to create a halo are both excellent ways of providing a wash of light across worktops, whilst minimizing shadows.
-Backlit splash backs can also work really well at providing task lighting to work surfaces and incorporating RGB colour changing LED’s into these can be a fun way of adding colour to your kitchen.
+With wall mounted cabinets, low profile LED fittings mounted to the underside is an option.
+Offsetting the cabinets a short distance from the wall and hiding LED tape behind to create a halo is an excellent way to provide a wash of light across worktops, whilst minimising shadows.
+Backlit splash backs can also work well at providing task lighting to work surfaces.
+Incorporating RGB colour changing LED’s can be a fun way of adding colour and character to your kitchen.

 Oversized pendants are on trend at the moment and will instantly make a real impact.
-However, if your ceiling height is low, then over sized pendants can look cumbersome.
+If your ceiling height is low, consider scale carefully.
 Choosing the right size and quantity is something the lighting design studio can help you with.

-The most important thing for dining areas is making sure the fittings are on dimmable circuits, so you can have maximum output when needed, but also a dimmer cosy light level.
+Making sure that the fittings are on dimmable circuits will ensure that you can have the maximum output, but also a dimmer cosy level for all occasions.

-With multiple layers of light comes multiple lighting circuits and rather than having six switches lined up on a wall, you can eliminate wall clutter with a digital lighting control system.
-With the touch of a button, the ceiling fixtures in your work area will brighten while you prepare food and cook, or you can adjust island lights to a more subdued setting for dining and entertaining.
-Control systems allow you to easily adjust the level of light to increase your comfort level.
-They are also great at lowering the amount of energy used and therefore reducing your electricity bills.
+With multiple layers of light comes multiple lighting circuits.
+At the touch of a button, the fixtures in task areas will brighten while you prepare food and cook, or dim to the optimum ambience for dining and entertaining.
+Control systems allow you to easily adjust the level of light so you can increase your comfort level.
+Eliminating wall clutter from multiple light switches.
+They are great at lowering the amount of energy used and therefore reduce electricity bills.